krittiyaclark/thai-grocery-api/README.md

-# Thai grocery API
+# Thai Grocery API

-# What is the Thai grocery API?
+# What is the Thai Grocery API?

 This API is a collection of Thai groceries that are branded with Thai grocery products that include product name, brand, info, image, ingredients, weight, and